2jour/Othello/README.md

 * Each board represents a release or milestone

-* Labels determine states of bugs and features and can be customized https://github.com/2jour/Othello/blob/master/themes/testboard/config_board
+* Lists categorizes test plans and can be customized here https://github.com/2jour/Othello/blob/master/themes/testboard/config_board

+* Card describes a test plan

-* Lists group testing strategies and can be customized here https://github.com/2jour/Othello/blob/master/themes/testboard/config_board
+* Labels determine state of the test plan and can be customized https://github.com/2jour/Othello/blob/master/themes/testboard/config_board